Natalia Oreiro: 2006–2014: Sos mi vida, switch to cinema and other works

 During the first half of 2011, she starred with Daniel Hendler in My First Wedding, a film comedy directed by Ariel Winograd.

 In 2012 she started in Lynch, a series created in Colombia and broadcast throughout Latin America.
-The same year the film Clandestine Childhood, that takes place during Argentina's last military dictatorship, premiered in Argentina.
-The film was selected to compete for a nomination in the best foreign film category at the 2013 Oscar awards.
-For her work in this film Oreiro won the Silver Condor award and the Argentine Academy of Cinematography Arts and Sciences Award for the best actress.
-At the end of 2012 she returned on stage and performed in Superdiscoteca of the 90s Festival, which took place in St. Petersburg, Russia.
+The same year the film Clandestine Childhood, which takes place during Argentina's last military dictatorship, premiered in Argentina.
+The film was selected to compete for a nomination in the Best Foreign Film category at the 2013 Oscar Awards.
+For her work in this film Oreiro won the Silver Condor Award and the Argentine Academy of Cinematography Arts and Sciences Award for Best Actress.
+At the end of 2012 she returned on stage and performed in the Superdiscoteca of the 90s Festival, which took place in St. Petersburg, Russia.

-During 2013, she starred in the telenovela Solamente vos, which marked her return to television after a 7-year break.
-For her performance in the series she won awards for the best comedy actress in Tato Awards and Martín Fierro awards.
+During 2013, she starred in the telenovela Solamente vos, which marked her return to television after a 7 year hiatus.
+For her performance in the series she won awards for Best Comedy Actress in the Tato Awards and Martín Fierro awards.
 Her next leading role was in the film The German Doctor, which was shot during 2012 in the city of Bariloche, and premiered in September 2013.
-This film, became the second in Oreiro's career to be shortlisted by the Academy of Arts and Sciences Cinematographic of Argentina to compete for a nomination in the Oscar Awards at the category best foreign film.
-She also won awards and nominations for best actress in the Condor de Plata awards, Sur awards, and the Unasur Festival.The film was nominated for Goya award and presented at several international film festivals.
+This film, became the second in Oreiro's career to be shortlisted by the Academy of Arts and Sciences of Argentina to compete for a nomination in the Oscar Awards at the category for Best Foreign Film.
+She also won awards and nominations for Best Actress in the Condor de Plata awards, Sur awards, and the Unasur Festival.
+The film was nominated for a Goya Award and presented at several international film festivals.